orakist/Oaksoft.ArgumentParser/README.md

 Usage: [-n (value)] [-c <value>]
 ```

 To print hidden options too, set verbosity level to detailed or trace.
-See the following output --verbosity is a hidden option.
-For example:
+See the following help output with hidden options:

 ```console
 ./> --help --vl:detailed